choongyouqi/omnibus/VBScript/HardeningTool/README.md

-# Windows Server 2003 Hardening Script
+# Windows Server Audit Script

 One of the first automation scripts I have written back in the days to ease my task in auditing hundred over production servers.